gskinner/flutter_animate/example/README.md

 # Flutter Animate Example
-A very simple example of Flutter Animate in action.
+A simple example of Flutter Animate in action.

-This will be replaced with a better example soon.